zakodium-oss/react-kbs/README.md

 ### Get the list of global shortcuts

-To get the list of all currently defined global shortcuts, call the `useKbsGlobalList` hook.
+To get the list of all currently defined global shortcuts, call the `useKbsGlobalList` hook:

 ```js
 import { useKbsGlobalList } from 'react-kbs';